-California-based clean energy resource developer Controlled Thermal Resources (CTR) selected Lilac Solutions as its technology partner and plans to deploy Lilac’s proprietary ion exchange technology at its Hell’s Kitchen Lithium and Power project.
-Lilac Solutions recently received US$20 million in funding from Breakthrough Energy Ventures, a $1-billion investment fund led by Bill Gates that includes notable partners such as Jeff Bezos, Jack Ma and Michael Bloomberg.
+Like E3 Metals, a number of lithium companies based in the United States are working to develop unique lithium projects.
+In California, clean energy resource developer Controlled Thermal Resources is working with Lilac Solutions as its technology partner and plans to deploy Lilac’s proprietary ion exchange technology at its Hell’s Kitchen Lithium and Power project.
+Lilac Solutions has received US$20 million in funding from Breakthrough Energy Ventures, a $1-billion investment fund led by Bill Gates that includes notable partners such as Jeff Bezos, Jack Ma and Michael Bloomberg.

 Controlled Thermal Resources’ 7,380-acre Hell’s Kitchen project in Imperial Valley has an inferred lithium resource of 2.7 million tonnes as lithium carbonate for the first half of its resource to be developed.
-According to the Canadian National Instrument 43-101 compliant preliminary economic assessment completed by HATCH, Lilac Solutions’ ion exchange technology has the potential to recover lithium with low capital and operational costs by leveraging the thermal energy in CTR’s resource.
+According to the Canadian National Instrument 43-101 compliant preliminary economic assessment completed by HATCH, Lilac Solutions’ ion exchange technology has the potential to recover lithium with low capital and operational costs by leveraging the thermal energy available nearby.

 This INNSpired article was written according to INN editorial standards to educate investors.